OvalRaptor/VSCodeOnAndroid/README.md

 This repository makes it simple to run Visual Studio Code on your android device.
-I've used code server and a web application to make a more native like experience.
-This removes most of the extension limitations vscode.dev creates and also allows you to open local folders from your device.
+Code server and a web application have been used to make a more native like experience.
+This removes most of the extension limitations vscode.dev creates on mobile, gives you the ability to use vscode offline and also allows you to open local folders from your device.

-Whether you have internet access or not you will still be able to use visual studio code on your device.
+# What is code server?

+Code Server is a tool that allows you to run Visual Studio Code (VS Code) on a remote server and access it through a web browser.
+It’s designed to provide the full VS Code experience, including support for extensions and direct terminal access, on any machine with a web browser, even those that cannot install VS Code natively, like tablets or Chromebooks.

+While Code Server supports most VS Code extensions, some may not work properly due to the remote environment.
+The big limitation is the inability of remote development using SSH and tunnels.

 # Requirements: